 Through this program, Hampden-Sydney College provides superb undergraduate preparation for a career in business, banking, and finance grounded in the breadth and depth of a liberal arts education.
 However, it goes a step further by allowing you to leverage the College's connections - formal and informal - with renowned graduate programs.

 University of Virginia

 Darden School of Business

 The Darden School of Business shares a formal Memorandum of Understanding with Hampden-Sydney College for admission to their elite MBA program.
+Interested applicants must contact the Dean of the Faculty by the beginning of November to be considered.
 The agreement allows the following privileges to five graduates selected by the Provost and President of the College:

 McIntire School of Commerce

-Hampden-Sydney also benefits from a strong (but informal) relationship with the McIntyre School's one-year graduate degrees in business which offers an M.S. in Commerce.
+Hampden-Sydney also benefits from a strong (but informal) relationship with the McIntire School's one-year graduate degrees in business which offers an M.S. in Commerce.

 Fuqua School of Business

 Duke University's Fuqua School of Business shares a formal Memorandum of Understanding with Hampden-Sydney College for their one year Master's of Management Studies program, which provides an excellent education in the foundations of business.
 This agreement allows Hampden-Sydney students to apply and be accepted to the MMS program at Fuqua during their junior year.
 Up to four students, nominated by the Provost and the President for the program, will receive the following privileges: